tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * The RMSE, or the standard deviation of the error, is 6.38.

 * The RMSE exceeds the standard deviation, indicating that the model may not be very helpful.
-In other words, on average there are wider swings in the error than the measured temperatures.
+In other words, on average, there are wider swings in the error than the measured temperatures.

 - - -